Polarix-Containers/oauth2-proxy/README.md

 ### Licensing
 - The code in this repository is licensed under the Apache license. 😇
-- Gitea is under the MIT license.
-Copyright to Gitea belongs to the OAuth2 Proxy project.
+- OAuth2 Proxy is under the MIT license.
+Copyright to OAuth2 Proxy belongs to the OAuth2 Proxy project.
 - Any image built by Polarix Containers is provided under the combination of license terms resulting from the use of individual packages.